Difference Between Entrepreneur and Intrapreneur | Know

 Differences Between Entrepreneurs And Intrapreneurs

-Entrepreneurs and intrapreneurs are both creative, but they work differently.
+The big difference between entrepreneur and intrapreneur is that they work differently.
 Entrepreneurs start their own businesses and take all risks and rewards.
 They can earn high profits but face uncertainty.
 Intrapreneurs work inside established companies.
 They use the company’s resources to run new projects.
 They enjoy job security and shared risk, but their projects must match company goals.

 Let’s take a look at the table below that highlights the differences between an intrapreneur and an entrepreneur: